 In order to monitor the progress of each team, two reports have to be submitted during the competition: the Progress Report and Final Design.
-For the research proposal, the progress report and the final design report, you will use the same document, which will be your Team Portfolio.
+For the research proposal, the progress report and the final design report, the same document has to be used, the Team Portfolio.
 This portfolio contains templates for all three reports.

-The first section, the Research Proposal form, will be completed when applying for the CanSat Competition.
-When you wish to submit your Progress Report, you will use the same document you submitted for application and complete the next section with the Progress Report form.
-Please note that you cannot change the original proposal.
-If you have changed your original idea, you should describe that in your progress report and explain why you have made these changes.
-You will complete your portfolio in the same way by adding the last section for the Final Design report, without changing the previous sections..
+The first section, the Research Proposal has to be completed when applying for the CanSat Competition.
+For your Progress Report the second section has to be completed.
+Use the same document as submitted for application.
+Please note that you are not allowed to change the original proposal.
+If you have changed your original idea, describe these changes in the progress report and explain the reason.

+The Team Portfolio has to be completed in the same way by adding the last section for the Final Design Report, without changing the previous sections.
 The CanSat Team Portfolio with reporting templates can be found on the CanSat website www.cansat.nl.